apache/datafusion/tokomak/README.md

 -->
 # Tokomak Optimizer

-Expiramental equality graph based optimizer.
+Experimental equality graph based optimizer.
 Uses [egg](https://github.com/egraphs-good/egg) for the equality graph implementation.

 ## Potentially interesting things
 1. Sketch based equality saturation.
 Useful for when long rewrite chains are required.
 May not be applicable to this use case: https://arxiv.org/pdf/2111.13040.pdf.